General eligibility criteria for all nominations

 Nominee must be an individual who has passed away at the time nominations close.

-Find out more on the Multicultural Honour Roll nomination form.
+To view the assessment criteria and for more information, download the Multicultural Honour Roll nomination form.